munsif200/HATNet/README.md

 HATNet addresses critical challenges in materials science, with applications in:
 - Advanced material synthesis optimization for different applications, including electronics, optical and other devices.

-## Code Availability

-**The code for HATNet will be made publicly available following the acceptance of the associated research paper.
-Updates regarding the release will be provided on this repository**.

 ## Acknowledgment

 This research was supported by the Nano & Material Technology Development Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT.